retakeyourprivacy/iVim/README.md

 ## iVim & Vim

-iVim is not Vim, though it is close.
-This repo is being modified to work as both a Vim and iVim config interchangeably.

-The main issue is the package manager. iVim has a paid for package manager.
+The main difference between iVim and "real" Vim is the package manager. iVim has a built-in package manager, for a fee.
+Otherwise, `pathogen` is a preferable option.

 To an extent, it's possible to work around this by incorporating "hardcoded" plugins and themes.
 This works best when the package is a single file that doesn't change much.
+The same is true for theme packages.
+The themes that have been hardcoded, unless specified, are those composed of only a single file.

+## Plugins

-The following are plugins that have been hardcoded:
+The following are plugins that have been hardcoded with no issues:
+- jiangmiao/auto-pairs
 - tpope/vim-pathogen
 - tpope/vim-surround